trothr/blog/Marilyn/2020/20200104-better-for-knowing-you.md

 I already mentioned how Marilyn changed me for the better even in little grooming habits.
 (And here's hoping that's not TMI.)

+We were better together.
+The pain of not having her is deep.
+But I also just can't THINK at times.

 ## Never the Same

 I've said that my own life is reset, like a reboot.